Emmanuel Vaughan-Lee is a Sufi teacher in the Naqshbandiyya-Mujaddidiyya Sufi Order.

 Emmanuel Vaughan-Lee is the authorized successor of Llewellyn Vaughan-Lee.
-Born in London in 1979 he was trained from the age of 15 by his father in the Naqshbandiyya-Mujaddidiyya Sufi Order.
-He is an Emmy nominated and award-winning filmmaker whose work has been featured on National Geographic, PBS, The New York Times, The New Yorker and exhibited at The Smithsonian.
-His films include: Earthrise, Sanctuaries of Silence, The Atomic Tree, Elemental, Isle de Jean Charles, Marie's Dictionary and Yukon Kings among others.
+Born in London in 1979, he was trained from the age of 15 in the Naqshbandiyya-Mujaddidiyya Sufi Order.
+He is an Emmy and Peabody nominated and award-winning filmmaker whose work has been featured on PBS, National Geographic, The New York Times, The New Yorker, and exhibited at The Smithsonian.
+His films include: Earthrise, Sanctuaries of Silence, The Atomic Tree, Elemental, Isle de Jean Charles, Marie's Dictionary, and Yukon Kings among others.
 He is the founder and executive editor of Emergence Magazine.